Blackheart: Fictional character biography

-Centuries of murder in a locale named Christ's Crown, New York, draws the attention of a Hell-lord, Mephisto, who creates a "son," Blackheart, from the energy of the accumulated evil.
+Centuries of murder in a locale named Christ's Crown, New York, draws the attention of a Hell-lord, Mephisto, who creates a "son," Blackheart, from evil energy.
 Blackheart explores the nature of evil under his father's tutelage, clashing with and failing to corrupt Daredevil and Spider-Man.
-Mephisto draws Daredevil, Brandy Ash, the genetically engineered Number Nine and the Inhumans Gorgon, Karnak and Ahura into Hell, where Blackheart tries to tempt them.
+Mephisto draws Daredevil, Brandy Ash, the genetically engineered Number Nine and the Inhumans Gorgon, Karnak, and Ahura into Hell, where Blackheart tries to tempt them.
 However, he is impressed by humanity's free will and concludes that evil cannot hope to win out against good.
 When Mephisto learns of Blackheart's change of mind, he banishes him to Earth, warning him that if he ever uses his power again, he will be driven mad.

 Later, in an attempt to be free of captivity, Blackheart makes contact with Misha from the group Warheads and becomes the source of her pre-cognitive visions.
 Eventually Misha's squad, Kether Troop, invades Hell itself and frees Blackheart, who was temporarily in disguise.

-Blackheart returns to Christ's Crown and lures Ghost Rider, Punisher and Wolverine to the town, hoping to recruit them in his war against Mephisto.
+Blackheart returns to Christ's Crown and lures Ghost Rider, Punisher, and Wolverine to the town, hoping to recruit them in his war against Mephisto.
 When they all refuse, Blackheart brainwashes the entire town and kidnaps a young girl all three men had befriended.
 The group follows Blackheart and the girl back into his own realm and defeats him.
 As Mephisto forewarned, the usage of his powers in this attempt drives him to madness.
 He again attempts to commission the services of the three heroes; however, he is shut down by the Ghost Rider who deems him no better than his father.
 Unexpectedly, the young girl runs to the defeated Blackheart and offers him forgiveness.
 Not knowing how to respond, Blackheart lies on the ground as he weeps.
 It is later revealed that Blackheart did not actually need her, just her blood, when Mephisto appears to him offering his aid in defeating them.
 Brandishing a dagger tipped in a small portion of her blood, Blackheart claims he has fulfilled a prophecy as he plunges the dagger into Mephisto; supposedly destroying him.
 Blackheart is then shown having taken over his portion of Hell.

 Alongside the Grim Reaper, Blackheart brings Wonder Man to Mephisto's realm to battle Mephisto.

-Blackheart creates a group of Spirits of Vengeance in order to oppose the Ghost Rider, Noble Kale.
+Blackheart creates a group of Spirits of Vengeance to oppose the Ghost Rider, Noble Kale.
 Blackheart tricks Kale and tries to make him as a member of his group of Spirits of Vengeance, promising Kale the power to rule in Hell alongside him.
 The Ghost Rider double-crosses Blackheart and seemingly kills him, freeing the other Spirits of Vengeance, and gaining rule over Blackheart's portion of Hell.